konnov/protocols-made-fun/_posts/2024-04-30-properties.md

 ...
 ```

-Our protocol is quite general.
-Like in real protocols, multiple accounts may be
+Our protocol specification is quite general, perhaps, even too general.
+Like in
-updated in a single step (e.g., in a single blockchain transaction), e.g., by
+real protocols, multiple accounts may be updated in a single step (e.g., in a
-updating contract balances, burning gas, transferring protocol fees, etc. We
+single blockchain transaction), e.g., by updating contract balances, burning
-could make our abstract protocol even more general by maintaing balances for
+gas, transferring protocol fees, etc. We could make our abstract protocol even
-multiple token types.
-To keep things simple, we will restrict the protocol to
+more general by maintaing balances for multiple token types.
+To keep things
-one token type.
+simple, we will restrict the protocol to one token type.

 By writing this abstract protocol, we have introduced a crucial assumption: